 1. Lemon Juice

-Cake making and baking is as much a science as it is an art.
-This process of leaving makes a cake rise into any airy, light the masterpiece.
-A specific ratio of base and acidic ingredients are required to produce carbon dioxide bubbles which make leavening.
-So, if you replace the orange juice, replace a 50/50 mix of lemon juice and water.
+So, replace the orange juice with a 50/50 mix of lemon juice and water.
 You can replace one tablespoon of orange juice with 1/2 tablespoon of lemon juice and 1/2 tablespoon of water.
 If you want to use it in large quantities of recipes and enjoy sweetness, you can use simple syrup or honey.
 Both are suitable options.

 2. Orange concentrate